 This command will install the necessary packages, which include apt-transport-https, ca-certificates, gnupg2, and curl.

-To install the Jellyfin Media Server on Linux Mint, you’ll need to import the Jellyfin GPG key and repository since the software isn’t available in the default repository.
-This process ensures the package is authentic and hasn’t been tampered with.
+To install the Jellyfin Media Server on Linux Mint, import the Jellyfin GPG key and repository, as the software isn’t in the default repository.
+This action verifies the package’s authenticity and integrity.

 This command downloads the GPG key from the Jellyfin website and adds it to your system’s keyring, allowing you to verify the package’s authenticity during installation.

-Next, import the stable or unstable Jellyfin repository.
-The stable repository is recommended for most users since it’s thoroughly tested and stable.
-To import the stable repository, use one of the following commands:
+Next, import either the stable or unstable Jellyfin repository.
+We recommend the stable repository for most users due to its thorough testing and proven stability.
+Import the stable repository by using one of the following commands:

 Import JellyFin stable repository: